altvod/pymander/README.rst

 .. code-block:: python

     class MyPrebuiltContext(PrebuiltCommandContext, StandardPrompt):
-        class Registry(PrebuiltCommandContext.Registry):
-            pass

-        @Registry.bind_to_handler(MyLineHandler, 'some', 'arguments')
+        @bind_to_handler(MyLineHandler, 'some', 'arguments')
         def do_whatever(self, *your_method_args):
-            self.write('Whaterver, bro\n')
+            self.write('Whatever, bro\n')

 At this point you might be wondering, why we always also use ``StandardPrompt`` when inheriting from ``PrebuiltCommandContext``.
 That's because ``PrebuiltCommandContext`` is an abstract class and does not implement some of the required ``CommandContext`` methods.
 So this is where I'd normally send you to the full documentation of the project, but it's not finished yet, so, for now, you can just browse the source code of the examples and the ``pymander`` package itself :)

 Using Nested Contexts
 ---------------------

-An obvous extension would be the ability to enter a new context on some commands and then exit them (multi-step commands, entering and exiting a file editor, etc.).
+An obvious extension would be the ability to enter a new context on some commands and then exit them (multi-step commands, entering and exiting a file editor, etc.).
 All you have to do to use this is return an instance of a new ``CommandContext`` from your command, and you're in!
 Just don't forget to supply this context with an ``exit``, or you'll be stuck in there forever.

 See ``DeeperLineHandler`` in the `simple <https://github.com/altvod/pymander/blob/master/examples/simple.py>`_ example.